The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 The restaurant uses SEPARATE FRYERS and can offer GLUTEN FREE FISH AND CHIPS (pictured above) – It’s currently the only venue in Whitstable that can.
-However, although they do have tables on the beach front, the fish and chips are (sadly) not currently available to take away.
+However, while they do have tables on the beach front, the fish and chips are not currently available to take away.

 If you’re making a special trip (and I can vouch that the fish and gluten free batter are crisp, light and very fresh) phone ahead to confirm availability… On rare occasions the gluten free fryer is unavailable due to maintenance, etc.